jpalardy/jpalardy.github.io/_posts/2014-09-16-one-liner-bash-functions.markdown

 [shortcuts](http://www.bigsmoke.us/readline/shortcuts) to minimize the pain.

 While bash doesn't support anonymous functions, it's casual about aliases and named functions.
-It's easy to create a function in the current session and it will disappear when you exit the shell.
+It's easy to create a function in the current session, and it will disappear when you exit the shell.
 Here's a bash function to solve our argument problem: